Pipetting and liquid aspiration are core tasks in clinical diagnostics, biopharmaceutics and cell therapy.

 Aspirate media from sensitive cell cultures

-The Ergaspira200 pipette aspirator lets you reversibly draw up 200+100 µL of liquid into the tip – like you would do with a P200 micropipette.
-However, rather than moving the tip to the waste container and blow out tip content, a gentle push on the ejector button will empty the tip backwards and ready it for the next well.
+With the Ergaspira200, you can draw up to 200+100 µL of liquid into the tip, just like you would with a P200 micropipette.
+But instead of having to move the tip to a waste container and blow out the contents, all you need to do is gently push the ejector button to empty the tip backwards and prepare it for the next well.

 Wash robust samples for microscopy